 The Department's Complaint Prioritization Guidelines was provided to the Board for consideration at their December 3, 2009, meeting.
-While the Board agreed with the majority of the guidelines, some slight modifications were made prior to its adoption.
-The Board's Complaint Prioritization Guidelines are included as Attachment section 12.
+While the Board agreed with the majority of the guidelines, some slight modifications were made prior to its adoption. (cf., Section 12, Attachment E)